w0lfschild/zestyWin/README.md

 # Information:

 - Designed for 10.10+
-- zestyWin is a SIMBL plugin that tries to add Vibrancy to every application window on OS X
+- zestyWin is a MacForge plugin that tries to add Vibrancy to every application window on MacOS
 - Author: [w0lfschild](https://github.com/w0lfschild)

 # Note: